How can I purchase a painting or print?

 What is your shipping method/ timeline?

-For domestic orders, I ship within 3-5 business days.
-Prints and cards are shipped via USPS, and paintings are shipped via USPS or UPS (depending on size).
+For domestic orders, I ship most orders within 3-5 business days.
+Prints are shipped via USPS, and paintings are shipped via USPS or UPS (depending on size).
 Extra large paintings may require a crate service.
+Prints 16x20" and larger take 10-14 business days to arrive as they are printed to order.
 Tracking information will be provided for every order. *Shipping times may be longer during COVID-19.

 Do you ship outside the U.S.?